 The OT Method to Assessing Concussion in Acute Care

 This course will teach you all about how to assess concussion in the acute stages and provide an occupational therapy based protocol for your client care.Watch Promo

 Here's the story...

 A client admits to the hospital for a bump to the head.

-On occupational therapy evaluation, no evidence of symptoms are found; client is deemed by our clinical rationale “independent in ADLs.”
+On occupational therapy evaluation, no evidence of symptoms are found.
+Client is deemed by our clinical rationale “independent in ADLs.”
 Client is discharged home with family.

-A few days later, client goes home to find it is a bit difficult to get back into the daily routine.
+A few days later, client goes home to find it's a bit of a challenge to get back into the daily routine.

-Simple things like walking the dog and remembering what them and their loved one just talked about getting done for the day seem to be hard to remember.
+Simple things like walking the dog and remembering what them and their loved one just talked about getting done for the day..these things seem to be hard to remember.